SEND Information Report 2022/23

 What kinds of SEND do we make provision for?

 Here at HBS, we provide for students with a wide range of SEND.
-These may include:
+The main areas of SEND are:

-- Communication and interaction (C&I) needs; this may include students who have speech and language difficulties, those with ADHD and/or autism (ASD).
+- Communication and interaction (C&I) needs; this may include students who have speech and language difficulties, those with ADHD and/or autism (ASC/D).

-- Cognition and learning (C&L) needs; including students with a range of learning and specific learning difficulties, e.g. dyslexia, dyspraxia and dyscalculia.
+- Cognition and learning (C&L) needs; including students with a range of learning needs and specific learning difficulties (SpLD), e.g. dyslexia, dyspraxia and dyscalculia.

 - Sensory and/or physical needs; including students who have visual or hearing impairments or a physical disability that affects their learning.